 In November, voters passed Measure C "Restoring Antioch Services Sales Tax", a half cent sales tax initiative which will become effective April 1, 2014.
-A Citizen's Oversight Committee is in the process of being established and the City Council will deliberate the priorities and use of the funds during the upcoming budget cycle which will begin in March.
+A Citizen's Oversight Committee has been established and the City Council will deliberate the priorities and use of the funds during the budget study sessions which began in March.
 The City expects to begin receiving revenues in June.